Seleya12/t-basics1SK/README.md

 - The difference between local and global variables
 - How to use arguments, return values, and avoid repetition
 - What recursion is and how it works
+-

+# Week 5 Assignment 📻

+This repository contains my fifth Python assignment for the course.

+The main focus this week was on understanding Python’s data structures, especially the ones that deal with collections and how they behave when it comes to mutability and references.

+To practice this, I wrote a text based studio escape game.

+## What I Learned 💡

+- The difference between mutable and immutable data types in Python
+- How references work and how changing one variable can affect another if they point to the same object
+- How to use dictionaries for storing and retrieving key-value pairs efficiently
+- The key traits of sets and tuples, and when to use them